yudhanjaya/Eluwa/README.md

 If you can't beat em, join em.
 "Eluwa" means goat.
 Goats are fearsome, versatile, and double as the essential ingredient in mutton rolls.
 Everything in the known universe is either a goat, or not a goat.
 They're not as nice as llamas or alpacas, but they'll do.

+## License

+Facebook's OPT has its own license.
+[Please read it here](https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/MODEL_LICENSE.md)
+Alpaca is licensed for research use only.
+The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

+Eluwa, therefore, is only for research and non-commercial use.